-After more than 15 years’ service life of the first large offshore wind farms in the North Sea, mostly positive
+After two decades of service life of the first large offshore wind farms in the North Sea, we can confidently report

 Please feel free to download the entire paper in the download section to the right.